-Rice cooked in the oven cooks evenly, so you won't end up with burnt rice stuck to the bottom of your pot.
+If you've ever found yourself running out of room on your stovetop you can free up space by cooking rice in the oven.
+Rice baked in the oven cooks evenly so you won't end up with burnt rice stuck to the bottom of your pot.
 You can cook brown rice or white rice using this technique.

 Choose the Right Cookware

-Cooking Rice in the Oven
+How to Cook Rice in the Oven

 - Preheat your oven to 375 F.